Ungulate: Perissodactyl evolution

 The oldest known fossils assigned to Equidae date from the early Eocene, 54 million years ago.
 They had been assigned to the genus Hyracotherium, but the type species of that genus is now considered not a member of this family, but the other species have been split off into different genera.
 These early Equidae were fox-sized animals with three toes on the hind feet, and four on the front feet.
-They were herbivorous browsers on relatively soft plants, and already adapted for running.
+They were herbivorous browsers on relatively soft plants, and were already adapted for running.
 The complexity of their brains suggest that they already were alert and intelligent animals.
-Later species reduced the number of toes, and developed teeth more suited for grinding up grasses and other tough plant food.
+Later species reduced the number of toes, and developed teeth more suited for grinding up grass and other tough plant food.

 Rhinocerotoids diverged from other perissodactyls by the early Eocene.
 Fossils of Hyrachyus eximus found in North America date to this period.
 This small hornless ancestor resembled a tapir or small horse more than a rhino.
 Three families, sometimes grouped together as the superfamily Rhinocerotoidea, evolved in the late Eocene: Hyracodontidae, Amynodontidae and Rhinocerotidae, thus creating an explosion of diversity unmatched for a while until environmental changes drastically eliminated several species.

 The first tapirids, such as Heptodon, appeared in the early Eocene.
 They appeared very similar to modern forms, but were about half the size, and lacked the proboscis.
 The first true tapirs appeared in the Oligocene.
 By the Miocene, such genera as Miotapirus were almost indistinguishable from the extant species.
 Asian and American tapirs were believed to have diverged around 20 to 30 million years ago; and tapirs migrated from North America to South America around 3 million years ago, as part of the Great American Interchange.

 Perissodactyls were the dominant group of large terrestrial browsers right through the Oligocene.
 However, the rise of grasses in the Miocene (about 20 Mya) saw a major change: the artiodactyl species with their more complex stomachs were better able to adapt to a coarse, low-nutrition diet, and soon rose to prominence.
 Nevertheless, many perissodactyl species survived and prospered until the late Pleistocene (about 10,000 years ago) when they faced the pressure of human hunting and habitat change.